 First, we’ll take a look at mechanics and best commons for each color.
 Further, we’ll discuss what each two-color archetype is trying to do.
 Finally, we rank all the colors and archetypes.

 Dominaria has four mechanics: Sagas, Kicker, Historic and Legendary Sorceries.

 Sagas are enchantments that work by installments.
 You get the first part (chapter) when it enters the battlefield.
 At the beginning of your next two first main phases, you’ll get chapters two and three.

 Kicker is a mechanic that lets you pay an additional cost when you cast the spell.
 If you pay it, your card will get another effect.
 Kicker really affects the format, as it allows you to spend your mana in the late game.

 That’s why the default number of lands for most decks in Dominaria is actually 18.
-With kicker you have your mana sinks and you really don’t want to miss your land drops.
+With kicker, you have your mana sinks, and you really don’t want to miss your land drops.
 You can also play 19 lands, if your deck is especially mana hungry.
-However, if you don’t have much ways to use mana in the late game, you can still stick with 17.
+However, if you don’t have many ways to use mana in the late game, you can still stick with 17.

 Historic is not just an Arena format.
 It’s also a name for the following group of cards:

 - Anything with Legendary subtype